kildar2112/4331_UCFMAP/artifacts/architecture.md

 Scalability
 ===
-Thanks to the nature of Heroku and the fact that minimal data is stored on the back end, we should be able to scale up the app to handle traffic exceeding the total population of UCF students and staff.
+Thanks to the nature of Heroku, S3, and the fact that minimal data is stored on the back end, we should be able to scale up the app to handle traffic exceeding the total population of UCF students and staff.

 Interoperability
 ===
+While we don't have any plans for the information we produce to be utilized by another party, we will be operating our program based on the information received by [UCF Parking's Garage Availability page](https://parking.ucf.edu/garage-availability/).

 Internationalization/Localization
 ===
+Given our project is local to the UCF Orlando campus, there are no plans for supporting anything beyond local usage.
+Our website's primary supported language will be English, but we do have tentative plans for including an additional language option, Spanish.

 Input/Output
 ===
 The system will be receiving input from UCF Parking Services and will be reading and writing to Amazon's S3.
+At this time we have no intention of storing any data input by a user.

 Fault Tolerance
 ===